Leaker Hamish Walker attempted to prevent National leader Todd Muller from outing him citing privacy

 She also today stood down from Auckland Central and deputy leader Nikki Kaye's campaign.

-Boag said last night she'd made a "massive error of judgment on my part" and apologised for doing so.
+Boag said last night she'd made a "massive error of judgement on my part" and apologised for doing so.

 "I very much regret my actions and did not anticipate that Hamish would choose to send it on to some media outlets but I am grateful that the media involved have chosen not to publish the 18 names that were contained within it."